 ENFJ Career Choices

-ENFJs often find themselves in occupations that require good interpersonal skills to establish productive collaboration as well as to establish or maintain effective work process.
-ENFJs one of the most “universal” personality types and they build successful careers in a broad range of organizations and occupations.
-There are many ENFJs found among mid- and high-rank management roles.
-Sales, various social services, counseling, teaching, healthcare, community care as well as legal and paralegal services are just some of the examples of favourable occupations for ENFJs.
+ENFJs often find themselves in occupations that require good interpersonal skills to establish productive collaboration as well as to establish or maintain effective work processes.
+ENFJs are one of the most “universal” personality types and they build successful careers in a broad range of organizations and occupations.
+There are many ENFJs found in mid- and high-rank management roles.
+Sales, various social services, counseling, teaching, healthcare, community care as well as legal and paralegal services are just some of the examples of favorable occupations for ENFJs.

-Jung Career Indicator™ determines occupations and areas in which ENFJs find themselves most fulfilled and content, are most successful, and likely are most represented in.
-The following table lists the most suitable areas of occupation for an ENFJ, from personality type standpoint, along with some examples of educational institutions, where you can receive a relevant degree or training.
-The most preferable areas appear first.
-Click occupation names and school logos to request program information.
+Jung Career Indicator™ determines occupations and areas in which ENFJs find themselves most fulfilled and content, are most successful, and in which they are likely most represented.
+The following listing includes examples of areas of occupation suitable for an ENFJ from a personality type standpoint.
+Search of educational institutions* that might be offering a relevant degree or training is also provided.
+Click occupation names to request information about programs.

 What is your personality type?
 Take the Test!